pterm/pterm/README.md

 ### • 🛠 Configurable

 PTerm can be used by without any configuration.
 However, you can easily configure each component with little code, so everyone has the freedom to design their own terminal output.

-## ⚠ NOTICE

-PTerm is currently under development.
-It is very likely that not all things will remain as they are at the moment.
-However, PTerm is still functional.
-The versioning of PTerm follows the SemVer guidelines.
-Breaking Changes are explicitly mentioned in the changelogs and the version will be increased accordingly.
-Everybody is welcome to improve PTerm, whether by making suggestions or pull requests.
-Thanks ❤

-If you want to wait for a stable release, make sure to star the project and follow it, to get notified when we release v1.0.0 (stable) 🚀

 ## ✏ Documentation